-- Students are waiting for school transportation, being transported to and from school at public expense. - Students are attending school. - Students are participating in school-sponsored activities. - Commission of off campus conduct which substantially disrupts the school learning environment.
+- Students are waiting for school transportation, being transported to and from school at public expense.

+- Students are attending school.

+- Students are participating in school-sponsored activities, whether in county, out of county, out of state or out of country

+- o Prom

+- o College campus trips

+- Grad bash

+- Field trip

+- Safety Patrol

+- Commission of off campus conduct which substantially disrupts the school learning environment.

-In an effort to fully implement School-wide Positive Behavior Support (SwPBS) and reduce the loss of instructional time the School District of Palm Beach County expects that each school will utilize a wide variety of corrective strategies.
+In an effort to fully implement Positive Behavior Support (PBS) and reduce the loss of instructional time the School District of Palm Beach County expects that each school will utilize a wide variety of corrective strategies.
 Teachers must utilize and document a minimum of two research based interventions prior to writing and submitting a discipline referral on a minor offense.
 Some examples are provided below.

-Sample Classroom/ Teacher Interventions Prior to Discipline Referral
+Sample Classroom/ Teacher Interventions and Corrective Strategies Prior to Discipline Referral

-Corrective Strategy DESCRIPTION Apology Restitution Student makes amends for negative actions by taking responsibility to correct the problem created by the behavior through verbal or written declaration of remorse.
+Corrective Strategy DESCRIPTION Apology Student makes amends for negative actions by taking responsibility to correct the Restitution problem created by the behavior through verbal or written declaration of remorse.
 Check in/Check Out Daily contact with an assigned adult on campus.
 Student should see the adult before school starts each day, as well as at the end of the day.
-Conference With Parent(s) Teacher communicates with student's parent(s) by phone, email, written notes, or in person about the problem.
+Conference With Teacher communicates with student's parent(s) by phone, email, written notes, or in Parent(s) person about the problem.
 Conference With Student Private time with a student to discuss behavior interventions/ solutions.
 This can include direct instruction in expected or desirable behaviors.
-Corrective Assignment Restitution Student completes a task that compensates for the negative action and triggers a desire not to revisit the negative behavior. ( I.e. , clean-up, helping another person).
+Corrective Assignment Student completes a task that compensates for the negative action and triggers a Restitution desire not to revisit the negative behavior. ( I.e. , clean-up, helping another person).
 Detention Required attendance for a monitored period of time, generally an hour after school, during lunch, or Saturday.
-Home/ School Plan Parent(s) and teacher agree on a consistent approach.
-The plan should be consistent with SwPBS practices, emphasizing teaching and rewarding of appropriate behaviors and using consistent consequences for problem behaviors.
+Parent(s) and teacher agree on a consistent approach.
+The plan should be consistent Hama / School Blan with PBS practices, emphasizing teaching and rewarding of appropriate behaviors Home/ School Plan and using consistent consequences for problem behaviors.
 The home/school plan should be explained to the student by the parent(s) and teacher, as appropriate.
-In-Class Time Out Predetermined consequence for breaking classroom rules of short duration (five minutes or less, usually separated from group, but remains in class) or brief withdrawal of attention and other reinforcers (a time for student to reflect on his or her action).
-Mentoring An agreed upon adult or student who provides consistent support, guidance, and concrete help to a student who is in need of a positive role model.
-Out-of-Class Time out Student is assigned to another supervised environment for a period of time out (i.e., another classroom), slightly longer duration than in-class time out (30 minutes or less).
+Predetermined consequence for breaking classroom rules of short duration (five In-Class minutes or less, usually separated from group, but remains in class) or brief Time Out withdrawal of attention and other reinforcers (a time for student to reflect on his or her action).
+Mentoring An agreed upon adult or student who provides consistent support, guidance, and Wentoning concrete help to a student who is in need of a positive role model.
+Student is assigned to another supervised environment for a period of time out (i.e., Out-of-Class another classroom), slightly longer duration than in-class time out (30 minutes or Time out less).
 Student must comply with rules of exclusion time out.
 Time-out procedure must be taught to students before implementing.
 Privilege Loss Incentives given for positive behavior are lost, (i.e., five minutes off computer time).
-Reflective Assignment Help student realize why his misbehavior was wrong by asking him/her to compose a reflective essay Teach/Reteach Student Expectations Teach and model behavioral expectation that students are having difficulty with adherence Written Contract Student, teacher, and parent(s) may formulate a document expressing the student's intention to remediate or stop further occurrences of a problem behavior.
+Help student realize why his misbehavior was wrong by asking him/her to compose a Reflective Assignment reflective essay Teach/Reteach Student Teach and model behavioral expectation that students are having difficulty with Expectations adherence Written Contract Student, teacher, and parent(s) may formulate a document expressing the student's intention to remediate or stop further occurrences of a problem behavior.
 Written contract should be positive in tone and it should include incentives but may also include consequences for misbehavior.